📦 Free Shipping over $60

 Size of the pet

 If a pet carrier will fit under the seat in front of you on an airplane, your pet can be “carry-on luggage.”
 Otherwise, larger dogs must travel in the cargo hold during air travel.
 Not all airlines allow cargo transport for dogs.
 Each airline has unique requirements.
-For example, United Airlines only allows pets to be carried on and does not allow cargo transportation.
-Alaska Airlines allows pets in a carrier that fits in front of the owner’s feet, and the pet and carrier weigh under 20 pounds.
+For example, United Airlines only allows pets to be carried on and no longer allows cargo transportation.

 Age and dog breed